Isloka/JournalCleaner/README.md

 ## Features

 - List all current drives available on the computer.
-- Choose a drive and clean its NTFS Journal using the `fsutil usn deletejournal` command.
+- Choose a drive and clean its NTFS Journal.
 - Provides feedback on the success or failure of the cleaning operation.

 ## Requirements